cynmmarin/MechaCar_Statistical_Analysis/README.md

 Based on our results, the p-value for the Suspension Coil 0.06 when compared to the p-value of Lot1 of 1 and Lot2 of 0.61 we can determine that these lots are not statistically different from the population mean.
 However, Lot3 has a p-value of 0.04 which shows that the manufacturing lost is statistically different from the mean.

+Base

+1. Write a short description of a statistical study that can quantify how the MechaCar performs against the competition.
+In your study design, think critically about what metrics would be of interest to a consumer: for a few examples, cost, city or highway fuel efficiency, horse power, maintenance cost, or safety rating.
+2. In your description, address the following questions:
+* What metric or metrics are you going to test?
+* What is the null hypothesis or alternative hypothesis?
+* What statistical test would you use to test the hypothesis?
+And why?
+* What data is needed to run the statistical test?

+For mpg: Mass and frontal area
+Underbody treatment ---> ground clearance when you have a vehicle that has no under body treatment